ScottPierce/kotlin-html/README.md

 * If the HTML element or CSS Property you need doesn't exist, you can add it yourself via the generation module, or you can create an issue
 * Please create an issue to discuss any major changes / refactors

+## Why does this library exist when kotlinx.html exists?
+There is a need for a simple Kotlin HTML templating DSL. kotlinx.html exposes an API that can be a little clunky at times, lacks features that many users need (i.e. styles), and lacks features that many users want.
+The community filed issues for some of these issues [years ago](https://github.com/Kotlin/kotlinx.html/issues/31), and no progress had been made.
+The values and goals of this library differentiate enough that it constituted a fresh start instead of attempting contribution.

 # Basic Sample
 ```Kotlin